RevHeadGuy/LLM_DATA_LEAKAGE_MONITOR/README.md

 5. Offline & private: All detection runs locally in your browser; no data is sent to any server.

 6. Test & demo page: Includes a test page and scripts for evaluating detection accuracy.

+# Installation

+1. Clone or Download the Repository

+2. Install Dependencies :

+If you want to develop or test locally: npm install

+3. Load the Extension in Chrome

+i) Open Chrome and go to chrome://extensions/

+ii) Enable Developer mode (top right)

+iii) Click Load unpacked

+iv) Select the project folder (llm-data-leakage-monitor)

+v)The extension is now active and will monitor all web pages.